New completion date to be announced for Comite River Diversion Project in coming weeks

 BATON ROUGE- Elected officials told WBRZ on New Year's Day that a new completion date would be announced in the coming weeks as to when the Comite River Diversion Project would finish.

 It was supposed to be complete by the end of 2021, and officials have stopped short of saying whether that will still happen.
 Elected leaders said things are progressing well, but there are still some ongoing negotiations with Florida Gas and some plan revisions are being made.
-A revised schedule and completion date will be announced in the coming weeks, according to State Representative Valarie Hodges said.
+A revised schedule and completion date will be announced in the coming weeks, according to State Representative Valarie Hodges.

 Clovie and Paula Strickland live a stone's throw from where construction is happening.
 They've called the area home since the 1970s.